stefanfoulis/deis.io/_posts/2014-03-17-reverse-proxy-showdown.md

 explains our research on different proxies and why we decided on choosing nginx as our default router.

-One thing that we overlooked when containerizing all the things was the requirement for a reverse proxy.
+We accidentally left out one component when containerizing all the things: a reverse proxy.
 After the release, we decided to start doing some research on the different proxies and to come up with a solution for our use case.
 Of all the proxies available, we decided to look at 6 different proxies.
 After some filtering, we set our eyes on 1 proxy, containerized it, and then ran some more tests against it for your enjoyment (and